 The S.A.F.E.
 (Self-Defense Awareness and Familiarization Exchange) program is taught by a nationally certified instructor who is dedicated to help members of our community become more aware of and better familiar with basic self-defense concepts.
 The course is a 2 hour class geared toward adult and teenage women.
 The class starts with a short introduction video, then progresses into a 1 1/2 hour physical self-defense familiarization presentation.

-The class are free, but enrollment is limited to ensure the highest level of quality instruction.
-Here is the current schedule for the 2018 year.
+The classes are free, but enrollment is limited to ensure the highest level of quality instruction.
+Here is the current schedule for the 2019 year.

 All classes will be held at the UFPD – Community Services Division classroom (Building 596).
 The UFPD is located at the corner of Museum Road and Newell Drive.

-To register, please email the Program Coordinator using our online Inquiries & Registration form or by calling (352) 273-3328.
+To register, please email the Program Coordinator, Susan Pratt, using our online Inquiries & Registration form.
 Please provide your name, email address, phone number, and which class dates you would like to attend.